Page-Carbajal/WPExpress-Query/README.md

 ###Version 1.0.0 - Post class, Additional Taxonomy methods and streamlining of the Query class

+- Extended the number of operators allowed for meta_query
 - Deleted Database/MetaField class from Repository
 - Deprecated method Query::getMetaFieldValues
 - Ported method MetaField/getDistinct to Post/getMetaFieldValues